kishanpatel789/kp_data_dev_site/content/posts/015_WhatIsAParquetFile.md

 Side note: Metadata is "data about the data".
 It can include statistics like the max and min values, the number of rows, and the winning lottery numbers (kidding about that last one).

-I have to gush over Parquet's built-in schemas. &#128525; When loading CSV files, everything is a text, and you later assign a data type to each column (integer, string, datetime, etc.).
+I have to gush over Parquet's built-in schemas. &#128525; When loading CSV files, everything is text, and you later assign a data type to each column (integer, string, datetime, etc.).
 But with Parquet files, the type of each column is included in the file itself.
 You don't need a separate file (or some random guy in the application data department) to tell you what the schema is.

 ## Storage Optimizations
 Cool, now we see how data is stored in Parquet.
 But that doesn't explain how a Parquet file takes up less space than a CSV file.
 So far, we just rearranged the data from row-based to hybrid-based.